defispartan/Team5Project/README.md

 sbatch gpt_copa.sb
 ```
 **GPT Experiment for Winograd**
-To experiment with COPA we need use the training and testing data in [GPT/Winograd/data].
+To experiment with Winograd we need use the training and testing data in [GPT/Winograd/data](GPT/Winograd/data).
+Replace the datasets.py with [GPT/Winograd/datasets.py](GPT/Winograd/datasets.py) and use the correct directory path for training and test file.
-Update the test file path in analysis.py file
+Update the test file path in analysis.py file.
 Update the train.py with the hyperparameter such as number of epochs, batch size, learning rate.
 ```
     parser.add_argument('--n_iter', type=int, default=5)